proxmox/proxmox-backup/docs/tape-backup.rst

 --export-media-set  Export media set upon job completion.

-  After a sucessful backup job, this moves all tapes from the used media set into import-export slots.
+  After a successful backup job, this moves all tapes from the used media set into import-export slots.
 The operator can then pick up those tapes and move them to a media vault.